Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 There are a few ways to search for cheap train tickets online, and bizarrely, different sites sometimes list different tickets, so for a belt 'n' braces check try a few.

-London North Eastern Railway (LNER) is a good place to start as it sells tickets for all routes and doesn't charge booking fees.
+Avanti West Coast and London North Eastern Railway (LNER) are good places to start as they both sells tickets for all routes and don't charge booking fees.

 Train peak times are usually before 10am and between 4pm and 7pm.
 Yet if a long train journey starts during peak time, even if a portion of it's outside peak time and you return outside peak time, you still pay peak-time price for the whole journey.